SamRyzek/MakeChangeProject/README.md

 ### To do!

 It would be interesting to see if arrays would work on this.
 Perhaps an array for coin denominations and paper denominations.
-Additionally, need to add methods to the program and get it to work with methods as previously stated.

 ### How the program works.